 *Westen & Greenberg, Quinlan, Rosner, 2008 Handbook for Progressive Messaging

 The fact that someone named "network neutrality" and tried to get people excited is, therefore, a little bit sad.
 Few people will be enthusiastic by the neutral.
 When we talk about network neutrality, the patterns activated in our neural networks are very similar to when we are talking about vanilla ice cream or a boring car.
-It's the same with something like gay rights, no one gets excited by "rights".
+It's the same with gay rights; few people get excited by "rights".

 The packaging above becomes even more interesting because the groups that are pro-life are also the groups advocating weapons – a tool commonly used to end lives.
-Instead, they are using freedom as their main argument.
+So instead, they are using freedom as their main argument.
 Because who wants to be against freedom?

-Being pro-life and pro-gun are positions are rhetorically incompatible, something American conservatives ignore.
+Being pro-life and pro-gun are rhetorically incompatible positions.
+But this paradox is something that American conservatives ignore.
 The naming is purely communicative, and most Americans don't give this a single thought.

 Republicans are brilliant at packing politics in a way that makes people's minds instinctively feel the way they want.
-Did you know that Obama Care and The Affordable Care Act are the same?
-The first name is the packaging by the Republicans (to make sure people don't fancy it), and the other one is the "correct" name.
+For example, did you know that Obama Care and The Affordable Care Act are the same?
+The first name is the packaging by the Republicans (to make sure people don't fancy it), and the other is the "correct" name.
 Interestingly, politicians talk very little about what this initiative could be about: "a family doctor for everyone".

 Lesson 1.
-When we talk about network neutrality, we must stop talking about the importance of a neutral internet, and start talking about the importance of the free internet.
-Because that is the core idea in net-neutrality.
-(Your internet service provider should not be allowed to choose which traffic is prioritised, or charge different rates on traffic to different websites.)
+When we talk about network neutrality, we shouldn't talk about the importance of a neutral internet.
+Instead, we should talk about the core idea of net neutrality: why a free internet is essential.
+(Your internet service provider should not be allowed to charge different rates on different website traffic.)

 Lesson 2.
 What we call things do matter.
 This statement is not just about good copywriting – it's about good brainwashing.
-You impact someone's feelings towards an object or idea purely by how you name it you will undoubtedly have an advantage when people then start to think about what you are saying.
+You impact someone's feelings towards an object or idea purely by how you name it.
+You will undoubtedly have an advantage when people listen to what you say.

-If you want to get people excited, don’t talk about it with vanilla ice-cream language.
+Don't talk about important issues with vanilla ice-cream language if you want to get people excited.
 If your goal is to make people angry, name it and talk about it in words that are close to anger in the neural networks of the audience.
 The same goes for happiness, fear and every other feeling.

-How do you find out what the networks of your audience look like?
+How do you find out how the association networks of your audience look?

 I usually start by looking at social media behaviour.
-Tweets, Instagram hashtags, Reddit content and Facebook groups are a variety of sources to mine.
-If I'm lucky, I can add focus groups to the mix, having the opportunity to listen to people talk about a topic uncovers a lot of the underlying emotions and associations.
+Tweets, Instagram hashtags, Reddit content and Facebook groups are sources I use regularly.
+If I'm lucky, I can add focus groups to the mix; having the opportunity to listen to people talk about a topic uncovers a lot of the underlying emotions and associations.

 The next step is trial and error.
 Always spend time analysing the results from your messaging.
 Did people react as you intended?
 What was the response?
-Do this over and over again, and you will become a messaging machine.
+Do this repeatedly, and you will become a messaging machine.

 And once again.
-This is about so much more than good copywriting.
-Although a copywriter with analytical skill will probably have an advantage.
+This practice is about so much more than good copywriting.
+However, a copywriter with analytical skills will probably have an advantage.